Bandit Fox

 Cath Ashton

-They both worked together at High Fashion with Cath as a Garment Technologist and Fazane as Account Manager and they worked closely together on many top brands such as Marks & Spencer, Whistles, Boden and many more.
+Cath and Fazane first worked together at High Fashion, where Cath was a Garment Technologist and Fazane was an Account Manager.
+They worked closely across major brands including Marks & Spencer, Whistles, Boden and many more.

 Paul Goldman

-He is the brains behind our re-brand and re-launch bringing on board both Liselle and Danielle as well as a new all-female accountancy firm that have worked wonders with Fazane on the financial side.
+Paul is also one of the brains behind our rebrand and relaunch, bringing in key support including Liselle and Danielle, as well as our all-female accountancy team, who have worked wonders on the financial side of the business.

 Danielle Eldridge